Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Voice recognition software publishers face little risk of input price shocks or service disruptions due to upstream supply issues.
-While wages have been slowly and steadily increasing, the cost of the hardware necessary to develop voice recognition software has been in a state of long-term decline due to a steady...
+Voice recognition software publishers only face a moderate risk of input price shocks or service disruptions due to upstream supply issues, which supports buyer power by enhancing buyer confidence in the supply chain and increasing buyers' supplier options.
+The cost of the hardware necessary to develop voice recognition software has...
 Subscribe to learn more.